jmvanel/semantic_forms/scala/forms_play/README.md

 ---

 # Introduction
-Here is a web application with Play! framework around the [form generator](../forms/README.md).
+Here is a web application with Play! framework around the [form generator](../forms/README.md) that does:
+- navigation on the LOD (Linked Open Data) cloud,
+- CRUD (CReate, Update, Delete) editing,
+- search

+## The features
 The features are listed here for convenience, but from now on, we manage features on [Github issues](https://github.com/jmvanel/semantic_forms/issues).